Per Serving: $2.60

 Moderation is another important concept.
 Eat until you are 75% full.
 The French bestseller "French Women Don't Get Fat" has a lot of great tips.
 Meal proportions in France are half the size of ours but the length of their meal is twice as long.

 Chew your food.
-Why do you think we have saliva?
-It promotes the digestion of food in our stomach, gets rid of toxins and enhances the ability to absorb nutrients.
+Why do you think you have saliva?
+It promotes the digestion of food in your stomach, gets rid of toxins and enhances the ability to absorb nutrients.
 Eat local, seasonal foods.
 Your body is adapted to the climate in which you live.
 For optimal nutrition your diet should reflect that.
 Avoid processed foods as much as possible.
 Think about the dietary practices of traditional cultures.
 All the way back to biblical cultures, grains and vegetables have been the staff of life.
 Thomas Jefferson wrote that he used animal food only occasionally and as a "condiment."

 Eat organic whenever possible.
 It is more expensive but you need to avoid pesticides, antibiotics and growth hormones as much as possible.
 If necessary pick the worst offenders, such as dairy, strawberries, and celery, and make sure those are organic.